MortalityReporting/RavenDocs/docs/source/architecture.rst

 Workflow Simulator
 ------------------
+The workflow simulator is depicted in the diagram above and structured with stages.
 The workflow simulator is an end-to-end framework that manages the project workstreams.
-Individual components under the Project Workstreams are composed in the workflow simulator.
+Individual components under the Project Workstreams are modularly composed in the workflow simulator.

 Case Importing
 --------------